 Mental health concerns will directly impact one in every five people.
-The remaining four will know a friend, family member, co-worker, or acquaintance that struggles with their mental health.
-It is essential that organizations build capacity to support those with mental health concerns because early identification and support typically lead to continued employee well-being.
-This workshop will explore factors affecting mental health, give participants a general overview of common adult mental illnesses, and, most importantly, show how to be a support.
-Participants will learn strategies for creating a more inclusive work environment that reduces stigma surrounding mental health.
+The remaining four will know a friend, family member, coworker, or acquaintance that struggles with their mental health.
+Given this prevalence, it is essential that people build capacity to support those with mental health concerns because early identification and support typically lead to continued well-being.
+This workshop explores factors affecting mental health and provides a general overview of common adult mental illnesses.
+Most importantly, participants will learn how to be a support and discover strategies for creating more inclusive environments that reduce stigma surrounding mental health.

 Some of the Topics Included